Think you’ve exhausted Netflix and Amazon Prime Video?

-A documentary film about traveling through the Finland, snowboarding and figuring out how to practice this sport in such difficult conditions.
-Finland has some of the best snowboarders in the world, so we invited two interesting riders to our trip.
-In the film, we are driving 350km into the Arctic Circle and show the highest mountain top where probably no one has been seen on a snowboard before.
+A documentary film about traveling through Finland, snowboarding and figuring out how to practice this sport in such difficult conditions.
+Finland has some of the best snowboarders in the world, so invited were two interesting riders on this trip.
+In the film, they are driving 350km into the Arctic Circle and show the highest mountain top where probably no one has been seen on a snowboard before.

-Short but sweet this documentary is a must-see for any snowboarders.
+Short but sweet this documentary is a must-see for any snowboarder.
 Full of cool graphics and beautiful scenery, it offers half an hour of pure escapism.
-We loved seeing how much Finland celebrates snowboarding, from training camps to slopes open at night and street snowparks, there's a true freedom for the sport that's rarely seen anywhere else.
+It's amazing to see how much Finland celebrates snowboarding, from training camps to slopes open at night and street snowparks, there's a true freedom for the sport that's rarely seen anywhere else.